serengil/deepface/README.md

 Items of resp_obj might be unsorted when you pass multiple instances to verify function.
 Please check the item indexes in the response object.

-## Face recognition on a large scala data set
+## Large scale face recognition

-You can apply face recognition on a large scale data set as well.
+You can [apply](https://youtu.be/Hrjp-EStM_s) face recognition on a large scale data set as well.
 Vector representations of faces in your database folder stored in a pickle file when find function is called once.
 Then, deepface just finds vector representation of the target image.
 Finding an identity in a large scale data set will be performed in just seconds.

 ```python
 from deepface import DeepFace